PKSpeleo/telegram-bot/README.md

 Work in progress...

+By the way!
+[Here](https://github.com/PKSpeleo/telegram-bot/blob/master/src/wireguard/wireguardUtils.ts) you can find my Wireguard Config File Parser and Serializer on TypeScrip with tests;)

 ## What I want to do:
 - [x] Support different bots (server_1, server_2, dev) in one repo.
 - [x] Automatic deploy to different servers